jwhiteman/lucidsimple-blog/_posts/2014-08-14-binary-fixtures-with-wireshark.md

 layout: post
 title:  "Binary Fixtures with Wireshark"
 date:   2014-08-14 18:31:00
-categories: Erlang
+categories: Elixir
 comments: true
 ---

+> TL;DR - if you are new to Elixir and are anxious to write something that is _not_
+> a web application, then some basic knowledge of a packet analyzer along with
+> binary parsing and unit testing will help greatly.
+>
+> If you're not currently trying to parse a binary protocol (e.g writing your
+> own Redis client or DNS server), then this week's post probably won't be
+> valuable to you.

 ### Overview

-I'm a dumb Rails developer trying to stretch out of my normal comfort zone of responding to HTTP requests, querying databases, and spitting strings back at browsers.
+Elixir has some <a href="http://www.phoenixframework.org/">amazing</a> <a href="https://github.com/elixir-lang/ecto">tools</a> for web development, but lately I've been trying to stretch out of my normal comfort zone of responding to HTTP requests, querying databases, and spitting strings back at browsers.

 One skill that I've been exercising lately is parsing binary streams and files.
 In particular, I've been trying to understand DNS a little bit better and get a better feel for what is happening over the wire.

 There are several RFCs for DNS, but the two most important ones are RFCs [1034][rfc1034] and [1035][rfc1035].
-The RFCs are the official spec, but if you've been spoiled by Ruby and IRB, you may struggle a little bit until you get something more interactive.
+The RFCs are the official spec, but if you've been spoiled by IEx and IRB, you may struggle a little bit until you get something more interactive.
 Enter Wireshark.

 ### Wireshark

-[Wireshark][wireshark] is a pretty bad ass packet analyzer.
-After launching and selecting the interface or interfaces you want to listen on, Wireshark will render all the the "packets" as it sees them.
+[Wireshark][wireshark] is a pretty bad ass <a href="https://en.wikipedia.org/wiki/Packet_analyzer">packet analyzer</a>.
+After launching and selecting the interface or interfaces you want to listen on, Wireshark will render all the the packets as it sees them.

 If you select an interface with a lot of activity on it, be prepared for a veritable _shit storm_ of data.
 Click on the screenshot to get a closer look.